 System:

-It takes a reflexive action and the expenditure of Blood/Energy points to activate this ability, but no roll is required.
-In certain circumstances, a Storyteller may request a dice roll associated with using the character’s sense (Mod Auspex level, Willpower and Mental Skill).
+This is a Passive skill and does not require the use of Energy or a successful roll.
+In certain circumstances, a Storyteller may request a situational roll associated with using the character’s sense.
 The Storyteller may also use this power to see if the character perceives a threat.
 In this case, the Storyteller privately rolls the character’s unmodified Auspex rating, applying whatever difficulty he feels best suits the circumstances.
-For example, sensing that a pistol is pointed at the back of the character’s head may require a roll of difficulty 50, while the sudden realization that a rival for Primogen is planning her assassination may require a 90.

 Description: